EnineCoder/SassDash.github.io/README.md

 # SassDash.github.io
-SassDash is a sleek and intuitive dashboard-style website built using HTML, CSS, JavaScript, and Sas
+SassDash is a sleek and intuitive dashboard-style website built using HTML, CSS, JavaScript, and Sass